-The degree requires 63 credit hours of General Education core courses: 45 of the credit hours provide the student with a broad background in written and oral communication, humanities, social science, sciences/mathematics, and computer competency; 18 credit hours of 100-level or higher courses are required to complete the degree.
-The A.A. degree utilizes both on-site as well as distance education.
+The degree requires 60 credit hours of General Education core transferable courses and provides the student with a broad background in written and oral communication, humanities, social science, and sciences/mathematics.

-Many businesses and industries seek well-rounded employees whose maturity level and communication and decision-making skills are a step above those of traditional high school graduates.
-The Associate in Arts Degree in Transfer Studies provides graduates with enhanced work skills without requiring the larger commitment of time or money necessary for a bachelor's degree.
+Many businesses and industries seek well-rounded employees whose maturity level, communication skills and decision-making skills are a step above those of traditional high school graduates.
+The Associate of Arts Degree in Transfer Studies provides graduates with enhanced work skills without requiring the larger commitment of time or money necessary for a bachelor's degree.
 This degree is ideal for currently employed high school graduates who need a college degree to advance in their positions.